codicille/edsa/README.md

 > Web-based and multi-devices e-book reader.

 ## Setup
-Run `script/setup` for a one-step complete installation.
+Run `script/setup` for a one-step complete installation.<br>
+Use `foreman start` to run the application.

 ## Asset Helpers
 ### `asset_path`